 She holds a bachelor’s degree in Economics from Yale University and a Master of Business Administration from Harvard Business School.

-My team helps manage risk and build relationships: We’re involved not only in managing the capital and liquidity resources of the firm and in overseeing our ongoing lending capabilities, but also increasing connectivity with the firm’s most important clients.
-I personally do a lot of relationship building; strengthening our ties with current clients as well as forging new ones with businesses across all industries, for private and public companies, and for all product needs.
+My team helps manage risk and build relationships.
+We’re involved, not only in managing the capital and liquidity resources of the firm and in overseeing our ongoing lending capabilities, but also increasing connectivity with the firm’s most important clients.
+I personally do a lot of relationship building: Strengthening our ties with current clients, as well as forging new ones with businesses across all industries, for private and public companies, and for all product needs.

 I’ve invested a tremendous amount of time in developing our lending business, starting when lending was a nascent business line.
 We established a bank loan business back in 2001, and I was there at its inception and oversaw much of its growth.
-I was one of the architects of our lending joint venture with Bank of Tokyo-Mitsubishi UFJ which was formed in 2009 to leverage our strategic partnership and further strengthen our combined capabilities.
+I was one of the architects of our lending joint venture with Bank of Tokyo-Mitsubishi UFJ that was formed in 2009 to leverage our strategic partnership and further strengthen our combined capabilities.
 I’m very proud of the fact that we built and sustained this critically important business through the various credit and market cycles.

 Without question, the people.
 During my time at the firm, I’ve had the privilege of meeting and working with some of the brightest and most inspiring colleagues in banking.
 Everyone has diverse perspectives and backgrounds, but we all share a commitment to hard work and overall excellence.
 This permeates Morgan Stanley at all levels, but it’s always so gratifying to see it among interns and first-year analysts.
 They’re very enthusiastic and full of ideas, and I like to think that it’s the surrounding environment of top-flight people that stimulates their creativity.